kobejean/nerf-quality-prediction/README.md

 ns-eval --load-config "DATA_PATH/config.yml" --render-output-path "DATA_PATH/renders" --output-path "DATA_PATH/results.json"
 ```
 ## Creating new method and changing parameters
-1. Write new method into method_configs.
+1. Write new method into `nqp/configs/method_configs.py`.
 Follow the exact same format as the rest just change the method name and parameters

 2. Choose which parameters to change e.g these are the default values you can lower them if you want
 Final_res: 300 //change size and quality